-How to wish someone happy birthday in different languages
+How to wish someone happy birthday in other languages

 Other ways to say happy birthday across Europe